STATUTES OF THE RELIGIOUS ORDER OF ANTIOCH (OA)

 2. The character of the Order shall be that of an Autogenic and Autocephalous Denomination or Part of the Body of Christ that is the One Holy Catholic and Apostolic Church.
 The Order is Traditional Catholic and Western Orthodox in its ethos.
 The Order is a voluntary religious non-profit association dependent on its Statutes and any supplementary Constitutions that may be promulgated.

-3. The dignity of Superior-General is attached to the Office of Prince-Abbot of San Luigi, whose right it is to appoint His Successor, in consultation with the Supreme Council if He so desires.
-The Superior-General is constituted as a Corporation Sole under the laws of England and Wales.
+3. The dignity of Superior-General is attached to the Office of Prince-Abbot of San Luigi and the Office of Primate and Presiding Bishop of the Apostolic Episcopal Church, whose right it is to appoint His Successor, in consultation with the Supreme Council if He so desires.
+As Primate and Presiding Bishop of the Apostolic Episcopal Church, the Superior-General is constituted as a Corporation Sole under the laws of the State of Hawaii, USA.

 4. The Spiritual Patron of the Order is St. Kadavil Paulose Mar Athanasius of Kottayam.
 The Order recognizes the Malankara Syrian Orthodox Church as its parent body, that church being responsible for the episcopal consecration of Prince-Abbot Joseph III as Metropolitan of the Old Catholics in the United States in 1892.